 Bruce Brown, famous surf filmmaker and director of “The Endless Summer” once commented that surf exploration can be incredibly disheartening.
 “You travel halfway around the world and you’ll rarely find someplace as good as Malibu” However, Australian surfers, both derelict and bohemian, hit the jackpot when they went searching for waves in Nias during the mid-1970’s.
 Today, surfers make up the great majority of travellers and tourists who visit Nias hoping to score one of its many world class waves.
-With a true sense of solitude, it’s not uncommon to find yourself alone in the line-up on Nias, even during peak season.
-There’s a little bit for everyone on Nias, regardless of your experience or skill level so be sure to read on to discover where, when, and how to surf in Nias.
+There’s a little bit for everyone on Nias, regardless of your experience or skill level.

 Known as the undisputed best left-hander on Nias, Afulu is named from a nearby town and surrounded by countless un-named beach breaks.
 Afulu is known for long hollow barrel sections that break over a shallow section of reef.
 The northernmost break on the island, Afulu tends to feel a bit more secluded than other waves on this list.
 Your best bet is dawn patrol as winds tend to be off-shore in the morning.
 Hop in the water on the Northern end of the beach to steer clear of the rocks and head straight for the peak.
 Considering the razor-sharp coral just 2.5m below the surface, Afulu is not for inexperienced reef surfers.
 That being said, you’ll find an array of fun beach breaks for inexperienced surfers and the occasional reef break all to your lonesome.

 Asu is a fast and predictable left-hander that opens up to a fast and open shoulder with almond barrel sections.
 Known to break anywhere from 2-15 feet, Asu is sometimes considered one of the greatest waves in Sumatra, especially with offshore conditions.
 Asu handles larger swells with grace and poise, expect longer barrel sections where speed is essential.
-Located on the northern tip of Pulau Asu, a separate island from Nias, you’ll want to consider accessing this break by boat or crashing at Asu Camp which is the islands surfing accommodation.
-From Asu Camp, you can access plenty of other surf breaks on the island as well that vary in left and right hand waves that all work on different winds and swells.
-Either way, be sure to bring your booties as you might find yourself trekking over a section of the reef before paddling back outside.
+Located on the northern tip of Pulau Asu, a separate island from Nias, you’ll want to access this break by crashing at Sozinhos Surf Lodge, located directly in front of Asu.
+From Sozinhos, you can access plenty of other surf breaks in the area as well.
+These vary in left and right hand waves that all work on different winds and swells.

 Accessed ideally by boat from Saroke, or local-lead bushwack through the jungle, Dipi offers a sheltered reef that sucks into a hollow barrel that requires full commitment.
 Known as Hiliduha, DP or 8 Frame, Dipi is considered one of the more expert-level waves on the island.
 It can be tough to tell from shore weather the wave is breaking which often deters crowds.
 Expect peaky waves ripe for tube-riding both left and right over shallow reef with an easy paddle-out.
 Not recommended for beginner or intermediate surfers.